sstsimulator/sst-macro/docs/developer/developer.md

 ````
 namespace sstmac {

+class event_queue_entry
+{
+ public:
-class event_queue_entry { public: virtual void execute() = 0;
+  virtual void execute() = 0;

   ...
 };
 ````

 The execute function is invoked by the `event_manager` to run the underlying event.
 There are generally two basic event types in SST-macro, which we now introduce.

-#### 4.1.1: Event Handlers<a name="subsec:eventHandlers"></a>
+#### 5.1.1: Event Handlers<a name="subsec:eventHandlers"></a>

 In most cases, the event is represented as an event sent to an object called an `event_handler at a specific simulation time.
 In handling the event, the event handlers change their internal state and may cause more events by scheduling new events at other event handlers (or scheduling messages to itself) at a future time.
 The workhorses for SST-macro are therefore classes that inherit from \inlinecode{event_handler.
 The only method that must be implemented is

 ````
 void handle(event* ev);
 ````
 The function is the common interface for numerous different operations from network injection to memory access to MPI operations.
-In general, objects have two ``directions" for the action - send or receive.
+In general, objects have two "directions" for the action - send or receive.
 A NIC could "handle" a packet by injecting it into the network or "handle" a message by reporting up the network stack the message has arrived.
 In most cases, the handled message must therefore carry with it some notion of directionality or final destination.
 An event handler will therefore either process the message and delete the message, or, if that handler is not the final destination, forward it along.